Swampland in Florida: Swampland in Arizona

-A similar phrase, which replaces the Florida with Arizona, is also used for the same reasons.
+A similar phrase, which replaces the word Florida with Arizona, is also used for the same reasons.
 As Arizona is well known to have an arid climate, it is assumed that wetlands in that state are non-existent (though several exist within the Apache-Sitgreaves National Forests).
 The implication is that the target of the insult is not only more gullible than someone who would buy swampland in Florida, but also ignorant.
 Another variation of the phrase is "oceanfront property in Arizona", of which none exists because Arizona is a landlocked state.
 Country songwriter George Strait released an album Ocean Front Property with this variation as its title.

 Desert land scams

 Recent land sale scams have been sale of inaccessible desert land in Arizona and west Texas.
-The lots are sold over the Internet, and are desert properties have no access to water, no sewer service, and in many cases, are not accessible by road.
+The lots are sold over the Internet, and are desert properties with no access to water, no sewer service, and in many cases, are not accessible by road.